nevdelap/ned/README.md

 Options:
     -p, --pattern PATTERN
-                        specify pattern. if the option isn't used the pattern must precede the files. the option allows the pattern to be put after the files for more convenient editing -r, --replace REPLACEMENT
+                        Specify a pattern.
+If the option isn't used the pattern must precede the files.
+The option allows the pattern to be put after the files for more convenient editing.
+    -r, --replace REPLACEMENT
-                        replace matches, may include named groups. replaces always operate on whole files
+                        Replace matches.
+Replacements may include numbered and named groups.
+Replaces always operate on whole files.
-    -w, --whole-files   operate on whole files. otherwise matches are line oriented
+    -w, --whole-files   Operate on whole files.
+Otherwise matches are line oriented.
-    -n, --number N      match/replace N occurrences
+    -n, --number N      Match/replace N occurrences.
-    -k, --skip N        skip N occurrences before matching/replacing -b, --backwards     -n --number and -k --skip options count backwards -i, --ignore-case   ignore case
+    -k, --skip N        Skip N occurrences before matching/replacing.
+    -b, --backwards     Make -n/--number and -k/--skip options count backwards.
+    -i, --ignore-case   Ignore case.
-    -s, --single        . matches newlines, ^ and $ match beginning and end of each file. use with --whole-files
+    -s, --single        '.' matches newlines, ^ and $ match the beginning and end of each file.
+Use with --whole-files.
-    -m, --multiline     multiline, ^ and $ match beginning and end of each line. use with --whole-files
+    -m, --multiline     Multiline, ^ and $ match the beginning and end of each line.
+Use with --whole-files.
-    -x, --extended      ignore whitespace and # comments --case-replacements
+    -x, --extended      Ignore whitespace and # comments.
+        --case-replacements
-                        enable \U - uppercase, \L - lowercase, \I - initial uppercase (title case), \F - first uppercase (sentence case) replacements. \E marks the end of a case replacement
+                        Enable \U - uppercase, \L - lowercase, \I - initial uppercase (title case), \F - first uppercase (sentence case) replacements. \E marks the end of a case replacement.
-    -o, --matches-only  show only matches
+    -o, --matches-only  Show only matches.
-    -g, --group GROUP   show the match group, specified by number or name -v, --no-match      show only non-matching
+    -g, --group GROUP   Show the match group, specified by number or name.
+    -v, --no-match      Show only non-matching.
     -f, --filenames-only
-                        show only filenames containing matches. use with -v --no-match to show filenames without matches
+                        Show only filenames containing matches.
+Use with -v/--no-match to show filenames without matches.
-    -F, --no-filenames  don't show filesnames
+    -F, --no-filenames  Don't show filenames.
     -l, --line-numbers-only
-                        show only line numbers containing matches. use with -v --no-match to show line numbers without matches. use without -w --whole-files
+                        Show only line numbers containing matches.
+Use with -v/--no-match to show line numbers without matches.
+                        Use without -w/--whole-files.
     -L, --no-line-numbers
-                        don't show line numbers, use without -w --whole-files -C, --context LINES show LINES lines around each matching line. is the same as specifying both -B --before and -A --after with the same LINES. use without -w --whole-files -B, --before LINES  show LINES lines before each matching line. use without -w --whole-files
+                        Don't show line numbers.
+Use without -w/--whole-files.
+    -C, --context LINES Show LINES lines around each matching line.
+Is the same as specifying both -B/--before and -A/--after with the same LINES.
+Use without -w/--whole-files.
+    -B, --before LINES  Show LINES lines before each matching line.
+Use without -w/--whole-files.
-    -A, --after LINES   show LINES lines after each matching line. use without -w --whole-files
+    -A, --after LINES   Show LINES lines after each matching line.
+Use without -w/--whole-files.
-    -R, --recursive     recurse
+    -R, --recursive     Recurse.
-    -l, --follow        follow symlinks (Ignored on Windows.)
+    -l, --follow        Follow symlinks.
+(Ignored on Windows.)
-        --include GLOB  match only files that match GLOB --exclude GLOB  skip files matching GLOB
+        --include GLOB  Match only files that match GLOB.
+        --exclude GLOB  Skip files matching GLOB.
         --exclude-dir GLOB
-                        skip directories matching GLOB
+                        Skip directories matching GLOB.
     -u, --ignore-non-utf8
-                        quietly ignore files that cannot be parsed as UTF-8 (or ASCII). because this requires reading the file the --exclude option should be preferred
+                        Quietly ignore files that cannot be parsed as UTF-8 (or ASCII).
+Because this requires reading the file, the --exclude option should be preferred.
-    -a, --all           do not ignore entries starting with .
+    -a, --all           Do not ignore files and directories starting with '.'.
-    -c                  show filenames, line numbers, and matches in color. is the same as --colors=always
+    -c                  Show filenames, line numbers, and matches in color.
+Is the same as --colors=always.
-        --colors [WHEN] 'auto' shows filenames, line numbers, and matches in color when stdout is a terminal, not when it is a pipe, 'always' shows color even when stdout is a pipe, and 'never' never shows colors
+        --colors [WHEN] 'auto' shows filenames, line numbers, and matches in color when stdout is a terminal, not when it is a pipe, 'always' shows color even when stdout is a pipe, and 'never' never shows colors.
-        --stdout        output to stdout
+        --stdout        Output to stdout.
-    -q, --quiet         suppress all normal output
+    -q, --quiet         Suppress all normal output.
+When matching terminate as soon as a match is found.
-    -V, --version       output version information and exit -h, --help          print this help and exit
+    -V, --version       Output version information and exit.
+    -h, --help          Print this help and exit.

 Environment:
-    NED_DEFAULTS        ned options added to the program's arguments. is a space delimited list of options and is not first interpreted by a shell, so quotes are not required. for example...
+    NED_DEFAULTS        ned options added to the program's arguments.
+Is a space delimited list of options and is not first interpreted by a shell, so quotes are not required around arguments.
+For example:

                         NED_DEFAULTS="-u -R --exclude *.bk --exclude-dir .git" Exit codes: